The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 This is my point.

-Bob, that's a different era when honor was a matter of self enforcement.
+Bob, that's a different era when honor was a matter of self-enforcement.

-But the media did not I mean, they were talking about the integrity of the football.
+But the media did not, I mean, they were talking about the integrity of the football.

 I am a golfer.

-And like you know, golf is honor honesty.
+And like you know, golf is honor, honesty.

 Right.

-Well, that's twelve.
+Well, that's 12.

 Sorry.

-But that's a part, but I don't think that's where it w anyway.
+But I don't think that's where it.

-I I i it doesn't matter what hole it was.
+Well, anyway, it doesn't matter what hole it was.

 It had spin on it.

-Now you're supposed to, when the ball backs off the ball ends up in the water, the line is a where it first crosses the hazard, a when did the ball go over the water?
+Now, you're supposed to, when the ball backs off, the ball ends up in the water, the line is A, where it first crosses the hazard.

-But in this case, since the ball had hit the green, the line happens to be where it went in the water from the green, correct.
+But in this case, since the ball had hit the green, the line happens to be where it went in the water from the green, correct?

 I believe so.